Gastonia

 Gastonia Farmers Market

-Weekly farmers market offering fresh local produce, baked goods, and crafts—ideal for residents near Armstrong Park to enjoy community shopping and local flavors.
+A regular farmers market offering local produce, baked goods, crafts and more—ideal for Armstrong Park residents to support local vendors and enjoy fresh, community-grown products.

 View event details →